Netacea/akamai-edgeworker-template-typescript/README.md

 ```javascript
  await worker.responseHandler(request, response)
 ```
-## ☁ Deploying
-__TODO__: Which command in Akamai?
-`npm run publish` is your friend.
-This will publish to your cloudfront distribution using serverless

 ## ❗ Issues
 If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/Netacea/akamai-edgeworker-template-typescript/issues).